 Sadly, those of us who were doing the work got laid off, and the bimbos who hung out at the bar with the boss didn’t.

 It made me so angry that I decided I was going to be my own boss from then on.
-I was going to help companies that wanted to do great marketing, not those who rewarded people for hanging around in smoky bars sucking up to the boss all day.
+I was going to help companies that wanted to serve people– staff and customers — well, not those who rewarded people for hanging around in smoky bars sucking up to the boss all day.

 My Early Days in Content Creation